The gassy messenger: N2 and O2 are also greenhouse gases

 Original entry:

-Why N2 and O2 are also greenhouse gases?
+Why are N2 and O2 also greenhouse gases?

 Using Raman Spectroscopy to re-determine the 'greenhouse gases'.